 Now the greater discovery was that while we sleep, the glymphatic system works 60 percent more actively to pump out these toxins.
 So, if you aren’t getting enough sleep, you’re probably pushing yourself towards Alzheimer’s.

 Data shows sleepy drivers cause around 1.2 million car crashes annually in the US alone.

 Sleep deprivation compels one to go into ‘microsleeps’ while doing other things.
 Microsleeps are often the worst offenders behind fatal road accidents.

 Too little sleep in humans and animals, when persistent, creates serious health effects like high blood pressure and heart disease.
-Sleep deficit also damages the circulation, digestion, metabolism, and immune system.
+Sleep deficit also damages circulation, digestion, metabolism, and the immune system.